DouggyC/Spin22win/readme.md

         Click to spin!
-If the wheel lands on your chosen number then You're WINNER!
+If the wheel lands on your number then You're WINNER!